 Power Spending – Getting More For Less

 In addition to our articles bankruptcy in Canada, we occasionally review books that may be of interest to our readers.
-You can see all book reviews in our book review section.

 Today we review Power Spending: Getting More For Less by Carolyn Johnston, Eric Poulin and Robin Poulin.
 I was consulted for the section of the book on debt, and bankruptcy, and in fact the Bankruptcy-Canada.ca website is referenced to describe how a consumer proposal works.

 With that said, the highest compliment I can give this book is that it’s full of practical financial advice.
 Lot’s of book talk about theories, and explain complicated budgeting systems that no-one could ever implement in real life.
 That’s not a problem with this book; everyone who reads it will find dozens of practical tips they can implement in real life, immediately.